 Which probiotics are best for Candida?

-The following information is designed to be utilised by healthcare practitioners as, ideally, we would always recommend that all Candida diet and supplement protocols are undertaken with the support and guidance of a suitably qualified therapist.
+The following information is designed to be utilised by healthcare practitioners, and we'd say that it's very important that all Candida diet and supplement protocols are undertaken with the support and guidance of a suitably qualified therapist.
+Many symptoms of Candida overgrowth are similar to those relating to other health conditions, so it is also essential for individuals to first consult with their doctor to rule out other medical causes for their symptoms.

 But can probiotics actually help with Candidiasis?